 04 of 10

-Lance leaf coreopsis plants are seldom browsed by deer, but you can plant threadleaf coreopsis with even greater confidence, as it rarely receives even a nibble by passing deer.
-'Moonbeam' plants soared in popularity after recognition as Perennial Plant of the Year in 1992.
-Plant in full sun in average to poor soils.Continue to 5 of 10 below.
+Lance-leaf coreopsis plants are seldom browsed by deer, but you can plant threadleaf coreopsis with even greater confidence, as it rarely receives even a nibble by passing deer.
+Moonbeam plants soared in popularity after its recognition as the Perennial Plant of the Year in 1992.
+Plant it in full sun in average to poor soils.Continue to 5 of 10 below.

 05 of 10

 On the delicious spring bulb spectrum, daffodils are on the opposite end from tulips.
-Deer don't care for the milky sap, and neither do squirrels or rabbits.
+Deer do not care for the milky sap and neither do squirrels or rabbits.
 Daffodils have the added benefit of multiplying over the years, unlike tulips, which tend to dwindle in number each season.
 New exciting double forms and pinky-salmon colors make daffodils an essential part of any spring deer-proof garden.

 06 of 10